25 May 2021

 The cost of late-stage testing is stunning

 Bug removal costs less earlier in the development.
-The later we bring a QA into the project, the more hurtful the costs are.
-That’s backed by research.
+The later we bring a QA into play, the more hurtful the costs are.
+The idea of testing early is backed research.

 Data from the Ponemon Institute reveals that bug fixes cost $80 in the early stages of development and a whooping $7600 in the case of production bugs.